 What do women wear under the Abaya?

-Whenever the women wants to go out, she just takes the Abaya and shayla to cover over the jalabiya.
-It is commonly in the UAE bought as a pattern with the fabric and taken to a tailor to be made.
+Whenever the woman wants to go out, she just takes the Abaya and Shayla to cover over the Jalabiya.
+It is common in the UAE to buy as a pattern with the fabric and take it to a tailor to be made.

-Now in modern times, many women choose to wear western style clothes underneath.
-Whether it’s comfy loose fitting trousers and a t-shirt or sometimes even pyjamas but shush don’t tell anyone.
+Now in modern times, many women wear Western-style clothes underneath.
+Whether it’s comfy loose-fitting trousers and a T-shirt or sometimes even pyjamas but shush don’t tell anyone.